gabrielscaranello/dotfiles.old/README.md

 This guide translates my personal installation, with packages that I use in my daily life.
 Use as an example, never as an absolute truth! 😉

+Thanks if you have suggestions for improvement.
+Make forks at will... 🫣

 ## Installation

 This dotfiles and scripts are made for Arch Linux.
 Based on minimal installation using [archinstall](https://wiki.archlinux.org/title/Archinstall) script.